 In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the additional information.
+Use the (a) and (b) buttons, as necessary, to view the additional information.

-The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
+The Diagnostic Tool will display a code only if codes are present in the vehicle's computer memory.
 If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
 Press the M button to return to the Main Menu.

-- If more than one code was retrieved press the DTC/FF button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
+- 3. If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Diagnostic Tool's communication link with the vehicle's computer disconnects.
 To re-establish communication, press the POWER/LINK ▷ ₺ button again. - 4.
-When the last retrieved DTC has been displayed and the DTC/FF button is pressed, the Scan Tool returns to the "Priority" Code. - To exit the enhanced mode, press the SYSTEM MENU (\$) button to return to the System menu.
-Use the UP (△) and DOWN (▽) buttons, as necessary, to highlight Global OBD, then press the ENTER (→) button to return to the Global OBD2 mode.
+When the last retrieved DTC has been displayed and the DTC button is pressed, the Diagnostic Tool returns to the "Priority" Code. - To exit the enhanced mode, press the SYSTEM MENU 5 button to return to the System menu.
+Use the UP 6 and DOWN 5 buttons, as necessary, to highlight Global OBD, then press the ENTER 6 button to return to the Global OBD2 mode.